imbo/imbo/docs/installation/event_listeners.rst

 The event listener supports for following configuration parameters:

+``(boolean) lossless``
+    Have Imbo use a lossless format to store the image variations.
+This results in better quality images, but converting between formats can be slower and will use more disk space.
+Defaults to ``false``.

 ``(boolean) autoScale``
     Have Imbo automatically figure out the widths of the image variations (based on other parameters).
 Defaults to ``true``.